Each of us is more than the worst thing we’ve ever done.

 * * *

-And so we have this sordid history of slavery and racism, of lynchings and riots and mob violence, of chronic discrimination against minorities by police, by employers, by landlords, by nobodies for no particular reason.
-Despite this, most Americans of all races and incomes and social classes remain optimistic and patriotic to a degree that is almost childlike.
+Despite this sordid history of slavery and racism, of lynchings and riots and mob violence, of chronic discrimination against minorities by police, by employers, by landlords, by nobodies for no particular reason—despite this, most Americans of all races and incomes and social classes remain optimistic and patriotic to a degree that is almost childlike.
 A friend once asked me, “Considering all the people you have met from different cultures and nations all over the world, who do African-Americans most resemble?”
 I thought for a few moments, then gave up.
 My friend smiled.
 “White Americans!”
 And I realized immediately how right he was.
 Presidential candidates as different as Ronald Reagan and Barack Obama find ways to appeal to the deep vein of optimism that runs through the entire nation.
 It’s “Morning in America!”
 “Hope and change!”
 “Yes, we can!”
 Optimism and sentimentality make the sale in America, every time.
 Critics are a downer.
 They’re so negative.
 They turn people off.
 Most Americans don’t want to hear about all the defects and problems and injustices.
 So when someone even says the word racism, the negative response follows immediately.
 Talking to many white Americans about racism is like talking to men in a gentleman’s club about feminism.
 No one wants to hear it.
 “If you don’t like this country, go find a better one, if you can.
 But you can’t, and you know it, so just shut up.”
 That’s basically the response.

 It is dishonesty, above all, that corrupts the soul.